landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 {{ resize_image(path="/img/yaesu/rom_initial_load.png", width=800, height=800, op="fit") }}

 We don't have shit.
-I'm not an embedded systems expert, but my friend Will suggested that the first few DWORDs look like they may belong to a vector table.
+I'm not an embedded systems expert, but my friend suggested that the first few DWORDs look like they may belong to a vector table.
 If we right-click address 0 and select "Double word 0x142A", we can click on the new variable `unk_142A` to go to its location.
 Press `C` at this location to define it as Code, then press `P` to create a function at this address:

 {{ resize_image(path="/img/yaesu/firmware_analyzed.png", width=800, height=800, op="fit") }}